 There is no information regarding the presence of POTELIGEO in human milk, the effects on the breastfed child, or the effects on milk production.
 The developmental and health benefits of breastfeeding should be considered along with the mother’s clinical need for POTELIGEO and any potential adverse effects on the breastfed child from POTELIGEO or from the underlying maternal condition.

 POTELIGEO is not recommended during pregnancy or in women of childbearing potential not using contraception.

 For females of reproductive potential, verify pregnancy status prior to initiating POTELIGEO.

-Advise females of reproductive potential to use effective contraception during treatment with POTELIGEO and for at least 3 months following the last dose of POTELIGEO.
+Advise females of reproductive potential to use effective contraception during treatment with POTELIGEO and for 3 months following the last dose of POTELIGEO.

 The safety and effectiveness of POTELIGEO in pediatric patients have not been established.

 Of 319 patients with MF or SS who received POTELIGEO in Trial 1, 162 (51%) were ≥65 years.
 No overall differences in effectiveness were observed between these patients and younger patients.
 In patients aged ≥65, Grade 3 or higher adverse reactions were reported in 45% and serious adverse reactions in 36%, whereas in patients aged <65, Grade 3 or higher adverse reactions were reported in 36% and serious adverse reactions in 29%.